 The ROSR radiometer for measuring skin T was calibrated in June 2019 in Seattle, WA in a field test and bath calibration test by E. Thompson and the manufacturer, Mike Reynolds, RMR Co.
 The ROSR does not collect data when it is raining.
 If rain is detected by the optical sensor, the radiometer’s shutter closes immediately.
 The shutter reopens 120 sec after rain is no longer detected.
 A few time periods of ROSR data are also missing due to time spent for in-field tests.

 The ship’s meteorological measurements were of similar magnitude and sign as NOAA PSD, except for rain rate and humidity.
 Humidity was being calculated with the wrong calibration coefficients prior to day 267, Sept 24.
-Starting sometime on day 267, Sept 24, the value were in much closer agreement to NOAA’s.
+Starting sometime on day 267, Sept 24, the values were in much closer agreement to NOAA’s.
 Rain rate was calculated cumulatively by the ship.
 The sampling resolution of the instrument was only 0.2 mm per second, so the effective resolution in mm/hr is only 5 mm/h, relatively coarse.
 The ship’s long wave radiation measurement was noisier (greater variance) and anomalously low at times, sporadically, but overall this measurement seemed acceptable in most cases.
 The seawater measurements from the ship were biased by

 the heating of the ship (sensors are inside the ship, not in the open ocean water)